tldr-pages/tldr/pages/common/curl.md

 # curl

 > Transfers data from or to a server.
-> Supports most protocols including HTTP, FTP, POP3.
+> Supports most protocols, including HTTP, FTP, and POP3.

 - Download the contents of an URL to a file:

 `curl {{http://example.com}} -o {{filename}}`

-- Download a file saving the output under the filename indicated by the URL:
+- Download a file, saving the output under the filename indicated by the URL:

 `curl -O {{http://example.com/filename}}`